cohen4/Library-web/README.md

 6. Making an future order for book
 7. Showing list of History borrows and orders

-the most sql code you can see in functions and classes python files in tempaltes folder there is HTML code and in static folder there is css code.
+The most sql code you can see in functions and classes python files.
+In tempaltes folder there is HTML code and in static folder there is css code.